PowerShell/PowerShellEditorServices/module/docs/Import-EditorCommand.md

 ### -Command

 Specifies the functions to register as editor commands.
-If the function does not have the PSEditorCommand attribute it will be ignored.
+If the function does not have the EditorCommand attribute it will be ignored.

 ```yaml
 Type: string[]